ICC-BIG/COHUG/README.md

 In general, to add content:

+ 1. create a github ID
+ 2. clone this repo
- 1. edit the following list to add a description of what you are adding
+ 3. edit the following list to add a description of what you are adding
- 2. create your own directory for the content
+ 4. create your own directory for the content
- 3. add the code and enough doc that someone might be able to use it
+ 5. add the code and enough doc that someone might be able to use it
+ 6. ask to be added as a contributor OR do a pull request ( https://guides.github.com/activities/hello-world/ )

 If the code has to be under a specific license, please make sure that that information is included within that directory.